Asia Briefing LIVE 2019 (Sydney)VIEW EVENT DETAILS

 The 2018 event was addressed by: Prime Minister Scott Morrison; Shadow Treasurer Chris Bowen; Martin Tricaud, CEO of HSBC Australia; Richard Maude, Deputy Secretary of DFAT for Indo-Pacific; Ambassador of the Republic of Korea; High Commissioner of Singapore and international speakers – Professor Minxin Pei and TN Ninan.
 The event generated significant media attention.

-Bloomberg, Level 28, 1 Bligh Street, Sydney CBD, NSW
+Bloomberg, Level 28 (access from level 27), 1 Bligh Street, Sydney CBD, NSW